terrastruct/d2-docs/docs/tour/slack.md

 ### The fastest way to explain what you mean mid-conversation

 Ever have like 6 rounds of back-and-forth to explain what you mean when it's a pretty simple model you're explaining?
-The Slack app lets you beautiful diagrams on the fly with a `/d2` command.
+The Slack app lets you create beautiful diagrams on the fly with a `/d2` command.

 Slack requires configurations that can only be set on a third-party platform.
 So **you'll